PS-Kingori/astro-blog/src/content/projects/project-1.md

 ## Outcome

-The redesigned website for "Take Me There" was a resounding success.
+The redesigned prototype for "Take Me There" was a resounding success.
 It not only met the functional requirements of the businesses but also provided a visually appealing and user-friendly platform.

 ## Client Testimonial